Start learning with our library of video tutorials taught by experts. Get started

 Excel 2003 Essential Training with Mark Swift is a movie-based workshop for users who are new to working with spreadsheets, or those wanting to improve their skills.
 This workshop begins with a basic overview of the application and quickly advances to cover useful formulas, functions, techniques for enhancing spreadsheets, charts, and much more.
 Exercise files accompany the training, allowing you to follow along and learn at your own pace.

-The last lesson in this session has to do with copying, moving and deleting your data.
+your data.
 Obviously there's going to be a time when you're going to need to move things around in your spreadsheet, or you're going to need to copy and paste things from one place to another and Excel has some unique features that make that easier.
 For example, we all know the Copy Paste that's up in our Standard toolbar.
 So if I select this row of data, and I go up to my Copy button, you can just see it here because it's recently used.
 I'll hit Copy, select my destination.
 Now I've copied four cells, so when I select the destination, I have to think to myself, I'm going to get for containers worth of data.
 If I select this as my destination cell, it's going to fill D6, E6, F6, and G6.
 So I want to select it where I know I want to paste that data.
 And then I'll go up here and select Paste, and you can see the dancing marquee stays around my original selection to show the point of origin of this information, and then I get the data placed here, and it's highlighted and selected and ready to go.
 The icon that's appeared at the end of my selection, it looks just like the Paste icon we have up in our Standard toolbar, that is called a Smart Tag.
 Smart Tags appear as contextual menus that will help you modify the action that you just took.
 It's something that you can do as an afterthought.
 Again, it's the office development team trying to make your life easier and make Excel more intuitive for those who are just using it or just want to use it faster.
 Smart Tags, if I can go over here and click, gives me more options as I'm pasting into this group of cells.
 So I can for instance Keep Source Formatting, which is the default.
 Or I can Match Destination Formatting.
 So if I'm pasting over a group of cells or pasting into a bunch of cells that have formatting applied, it will match the information I'm pasting into that formatting.
 That formatting might be bolding or colors or numerical formatting.
 As you can see, the next choice Values and Number Formatting, so it's going to take the values that I'm copying and apply the formatting that's inside the cells that I'm copping to.
 So there are a number of options with this particular Smart Tags, and you're going to see a variety of Smart Tags popping up throughout the lessons as you see different actions being taken.

 Watch for them and I'll try and hit them whenever they make sense.
 So that's Copy Paste.
 Now, we all know the shortcut keys for Copy Paste, right?
 If I select another row of data, for example I can use the shortcut: Control+C for Copy or Control+X for Cut.
 That's a Windows standard and it applies to 99.9% of all Windows applications.
 What you've probably noticed already is that the Task pane popped up as soon as I did that Copy function again.
 This has to do with the Clipboard.
 Windows has a Clipboard.
 As an operating system, Windows provides us with a Clipboard and it's the means by which we can copy information from one application to another.
 The Windows Clipboard is a temporary holding area for anything tHat we cut or copy from an application.